• Skip to primary navigation

 • Initial rollout capacity can serve 100 million wireless broadband and 20 million fibre-to-the-home customers.

-• Tele-density in India: Urban stands at 140%, rural stands at less than 50%.
+• Tele-density in India: Urban stands at 140%, and rural stands at less than 50%.
 It would not be that easy to increase the penetration in price-sensitive rural India.

 • 75% of the telecom revenue is controlled by Bharti Airtel, Idea Cellular, and Vodafone.
 These telcos generate 15-20% of their revenues from data services (doubled since 2012).